jackmoody11/project-euler-solutions/README.md

 # Project Euler
 _____________

-This repo hosts my personal solutions to Project Euler questions.
-This repo is intended to help with ideas after writing your own solutions.
+This repo hosts my personal solutions to Project Euler questions and is intended to help with ideas **after** writing your own solutions.

-It is the best to solve the problem first before looking at the code here.
-While it is not always easy to have an optimized solution at first, creating a working algorithm is the primary goal.
-After you've solved the problem (you can check if you got it right on the [Project Euler website](https://projecteuler.net)), then you can see if my solutions might help you optimize further.
+### The Process

+1. Solve the problem on your own
+2. Check if you got it right on the [Project Euler website](https://projecteuler.net)
+3. See if my solutions give you any ideas on how to optimize
+4. If you found a better way, send a pull request!

-My solutions are by **no** means optimized.
+Note: My solutions are by **no** means optimized.
 They are a work in progress.

-Send in a pull request if you have an improvement (faster or simpler).
-I am always interested to see how others approach these problems.

 | Problem # | Python | C |